marcusoftnet/marcusoftnet.github.io/_posts/2007-07-02-wedding-times.md

 ---

 Again - the Swedish summer proved to be a very good choice for marriage.
-A week and a year after Elin and I got married, <span id="SPELLING_ERROR_1" class="blsp-spelling-error">Elins younger sister did the same.
+A week and a year after Elin and I got married, Elins younger sister did the same.
 Her husband (now-a-days ;)) is a very nice guy and they were a splendid couple.